-You gotten through the last semester and I am so proud of you.
+You’ve gotten through the last semester and I am so proud of you.
 You took the summer to chill, have fun and reconnect.
 That is brilliant.
 But as you walk through the local stores you notice that everyone is singing the same song and presenting the same theme.
 “Back To School”.
 Everyone is celebrating, yet you are in a mixed place.
 You are happy to see friends again, and go back to a more organized schedule, but the pressure to succeed, be present and show up, makes you feel a little overwhelmed or scared.
-Maybe the fact that this is your first semester back at school in over a year, and the transition back makes you feel a bit apprehensive.

 As a mom, educator and teen photographer, I see this a lot.
 I also feel a little “scared” before the beginning of the year.
 It’s not really fear, but just a “slight fear” of the unknown about the up and coming year.
 So you are not alone.